 Well he wasn't born on one, but he was born in a small Alabama town and moved to a Mississippi bayou when he was just 6 years old and spent most of his childhood there.
 It was here he became an amateur exterminator — only he didn’t spray for termites.
 He once had to catch an alligator because it had gotten "too big."

-Tatum, who is the voice of Superman in The LEGO® Movie, is a country boy at heart.
-His favorite place to visit is his Uncle Bruce’s ranch in Wetumpka, Alabama where his mother grew up.
+Tatum says his favorite place to visit is his Uncle Bruce’s ranch in Wetumpka, Alabama, where his mother grew up.

 His favorite movie growing up was The Goonies.
 How excited do you think he is about the prospect of a sequel?